leifos-gmbh/CronStatusMonitor/README.md

 ### Change Notes

-With the upgrade to ILIAS 10, CronStatusMonitor will send notifications as external mails only.
+- With the upgrade to ILIAS 10, CronStatusMonitor will send notifications as external mails only.
 Because of this, ILIAS logins are not accepted as recipients anymore.
 Existing configuration is reset, recipients have to be re-added.
+- Notifications will now also be sent for cron jobs with status 'Failed' and 'Invalid Configuration', not only 'Crashed'.

 ### Quick Installation Guide